momoenomoto/wowoe-resume-building-site/README.md

 -->

 1. as a non-registered user, I can register a new account with the site
-2. as a non-registered user, I can view someone else's resume with their link.
+2. as a non-registered user, I can view someone else's published resume with their username.
+3. as a non-registered user, I can view the network page listing everyone's published resumes.
+4. as a non-registered user, I can filter the network page to find a user.
-3. as a user, I can log in to the site
+5. as a user, I can log in to the site
-4. as a user, I can start my own resume
+6. as a user, I can build my own resume
-5. as a user, I can add sections to my resume
+7. as a user, I can add sections to my resume
-6. as a user, I can add data to my sections
+8. as a user, I can choose the section types
-7. as a user, I can choose the type of my section
+9. as a user, I can add data to my sections
-8. as a user, I can also view other resumes
+10. as a user, I can also view other past resumes
-9. as a user, I can translate my resume into another language
+11. as a user, I can filter my resumes based on the name

 ## Research Topics